ThreshvsGaming/COMP3040Art/README.md

 Andrew Etter encourages users to use version control systems to manage our files.
 A version control system allow us to track the changes we made in our content as well as share it to anyone who wishes to use it.
 In this section, we will use Github and Github Desktop to manage our repository by merging any changes we made in our local repository to git repository, which is our repository located in Github.

-0. Do Section II, before you continue.
+0. Do Section II before you continue.
 	+ The following steps will not work until you made changes in your local repository.
 1. Open Github Desktop.
-2. In the bottom left, fill in the text, which summerizes the changes you made in your local repository.
+2. Fill in the text in the bottom left
+	+ This summarizes the changes you made in your local repository.
 3. Press `Commit to main` in the bottom left.
 4. Press `Push Origin` in the top middle.